-As of July 31, 2021, we licensed from Landos one family of patent applications.
+As of September 30, 2021, we licensed from Landos one family of patent applications.
 The patent family is directed to composition of matter for NX-13.
-The family includes pending applications in Mainland China and South Korea.
-A Hong Kong application is expected to be filed.
+The family includes pending applications in

+Mainland China, Hong Kong and South Korea.
 Any patent that may issue from this family of patent applications will have a twenty-year statutory expiration date in 2039, excluding any patent term extension or patent term adjustment, if applicable, that may be available.
 We will only have a license to patent applications in this families to the extent that patent applications are filed in countries within the territory of our license prior to applicable deadlines.